 Steve believes that a resolution is possible to this disagreement that has plagued the church for centuries.
 The resolution lies in coming to grips with the hermeneutical issue at its foundation.
 Evangelicals need to decide which hermeneutic is proper for biblical interpretation – a hermeneutic of incoherence or a hermeneutic of coherence.
 As Steve sees it, we must wrestle with whether Christian love and unity demand the suppression of our moral and reasoning faculties which is required to legitimize and embrace a hermeneutic of incoherence (Calvinism), or, that through continued logically sound, honest and mature dialogue and formal debate we come to acknowledge and embrace a hermeneutic of coherence (non-Calvinism).

 Therefore, Steve welcomes constructive questions and discussion on this site from both Calvinists and non-Calvinists, believers and unbelievers interested in these issues.
-And although this is a very sensitive topic, especially when examining the incoherence, inconsistency and contradiction of scholars, pastors, and teachers, nevertheless, the truth must be sought and acknowledged for there to be any progress here.
+And although this is a very sensitive topic, especially when examining the incoherencies, inconsistencies and contradictions in the spoken and written words of Calvinist scholars, pastors, and teachers, nevertheless, the truth must be sought and acknowledged for there to be any progress here.
 God is a God of truth and the Spirit is the Spirit of truth.
 Therefore, speaking the truth in love, not ignoring the truth for love, is necessary (Ephesians 4:11-16).
 Speaking the truth requires honesty and openness.
 Speaking it in love means that everything that is said and done be marked by the Christian virtues of civility, dignity and respect.
 This is my vision and goal.